NVIDIA/cutlass/README.md

 # About

-CUTLASS is released by NVIDIA Corporation as Open Source software under the [3-clause "New" BSD license](LICENSE.txt).
+CUTLASS-SYCL is released by INTEL Corporation as Open Source software under the [3-clause "New" BSD license](LICENSE.txt).

 # Contributors

-The official list of CUTLASS developers and contributors is available here: [CONTRIBUTORS](CONTRIBUTORS.md).
+The official list of CUTLASS-SYCL developers and contributors is available here: [CONTRIBUTORS](CONTRIBUTORS.md).

 # Copyright